lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 This means that any version below v8 won't perform well.

 ### 8.7.7
-(This is version where I started using OC project) Most noticeable difference is that WAV doesn't turn off compared to newer versions - which means no hum after instrument mode "ONCE" finishes playing.
+(This is version where I started using OC project!)
+Most noticeable difference is that WAV doesn't turn off compared to newer versions - which means no hum after instrument mode "ONCE" finishes playing.